Quiz Time!

 Low Self Esteem

-• Feel insecure and anxious about their own worth in a relationship.
+• Feel insecure and anxious about your own worth in a relationship.

-• Seek constant attention, reassurance, and appreciation from their loved ones.
+• Seek constant attention, reassurance, and appreciation from your loved ones.

 Strong Fear Of Rejection Or Abandonment

-• Focus on possible relationship signs of rejection and abandonment,
+• Focus on possible signs of rejection and abandonment in your relationship.

 Quiz

 Thomas messaged his friend asking her out to a last-minute dinner.
 He noticed that she had read the message but hadn't replied.
-Which of these behaviors characterizes an Anxious Attachment Style?
+Which of these behaviors might show an anxious attachment style?

 Emotional Instability

-• Overly sensitive to a partner's behaviour and attitude.
+• Overly sensitive to your partner's behavior and attitude.

 • Impulsive, displaying unpredictable reactions to perceived threatening situations.